CARFAC-RAAV Minimum Recommended Fee Schedule

 The CARFAC-RAAV Minimum Recommended Fee Schedule is sort of like a minimum wage for artists.
 It sets minimum recommended rates for the use of artwork and certain services that visual artists provide.
+You may also be interested in CARFAC’s Public Art Fee Schedule.
+The Public Art Fee Schedule is a living, best-practices guidance document developed through extensive consultation with a range of stakeholders and is separate from the CARFAC-RAAV Minimum Recommended Fee Schedule.

 Widely recognized as the national standard, rates are all recommendations.
 That said, many arts councils require that public galleries pay artist’s fees as a condition of their funding.
 And artists have rights that help them to get paid.